craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select **Configure Store settings**.
 Set **Should Apps for Office from the store be able to start when documents are opened in the browser?** to **No**.

-### Exercise 2: Creating and configuring SharePoint Online site collections
+### Exercise 2: Create and configure SharePoint Online site collections

 #### Task 1: Create a site collection using the portal